 CAST PARTIES: After the last performance of each production, we treat the cast and crew to a nice party to reward them for their effort.
 We are always looking for volunteers to help plan, prepare and execute these events.

-VOLUNTEER PARTY: Every year, in February, we give a big, catered dinner party for all of our volunteers.
+VOLUNTEER PARTY: Every year, we give a big, catered dinner party for all of our volunteers!
 We need people to help plan, prepare, and execute this event.

 DEVELOPMENT: We are always looking for people with the expertise to help us with FUNDRAISING, GRANT WRITING and finding SPONSORS.
 If you have experience in one or more of those areas, why not give us a hand.